Board Policy 305 – Auxiliary Services

 Eligibility for Free or Reduced Cost Meals

-Free or reduced cost meals shall be provided to those students whose parent(s) or guardian(s) qualify, based on the income guide lines and eligibility criteria of the Federal Child Nutrition Program.
-The application form for free and reduced cost meals shall be provided by the Supervisor of Food Service.
-It will be distributed by the principal or principal designee.
+Free or reduced cost meals shall be provided to those students whose parent(s) or guardian(s) qualify, based on the income guidelines and eligibility criteria of the Federal Child Nutrition Program.
+The application for meal benefits is available online.
+Paper application forms may be requested from Food & Nutrition Services personnel.

 Payment of Meals